 Adults can reach up to 2 m in length.
-While markings vary between the subspecies, all the garter snakes in the pacific northwest have a dark grayish green body, a large pointed head and a yellow to greenish yellow stripe down the back.
+While markings vary between the subspecies, all the garter snakes in the pacific northwest have a dark grayish-green body, a large pointed head, and a yellow to greenish-yellow stripe down the back.
 The patterns and color combinations on these snakes can be very beautiful to look at.
-Except for the melanistic snakes which can be all black.
+Except for the mechanistic snakes, which can be all black.

 In the spring, males emerge from the den first, followed a short time later by the females.
 No sooner have the females emerged than the males begin to court them.